seanbyd/seanbyd.github.io/_posts/2024-08-18-deploy-an-open-liberty-instanton-app-to-openshift-local.md

 Check the images.
 You will notice the list is now different.

-I have had many frustrating hours due to this situation.
+I've had many frustrating hours due to this situation.

 ````cmd
 podman images